prax78/WindowsUpdateTracker/README.md

 # WindowsSecurityUpdateLink
 ***Below Tool will help you finding a correct update download link for your Microsoft products..****

-        You can copy the contents of the GridView to your Excel sheet :)
         --Just Unzip and launch the EXE file :)